Empirical evaluation of normalizing flows in Markov Chain Monte Carlo: Related work

 \section{Related work}

 The most relevant work is by~\cite{grenioux_sampling_2023}, who analyze \neutramcmc, Jump MCMC, and NF-based importance sampling.
-They conclude that \neutramcmc is generally superior to Jump MCMC but does not mix between target modes.
-They also state that NFMC performance drops with increasing target dimensionality, with Jump MCMC being the most affected by this.
+They find that NeuTra MCMC tends to fail for multimodal targets, but is competitive in the unimodal case, with both claims supported by empirical and theoretical evidence.
+They also state that NFMC performance drops with increasing target dimensionality, with Jump MCMC being the most affected.
 However, they draw their conclusions based on only one or two synthetic targets per experiment and only four autoregressive NF architectures, which limits generalization.
 We build on their work by increasing the number of NF architectures with representatives from different NF families, as well as the suite of both synthetic and real-world target distributions.